CoderElectronics/FlowFlight-Configurator/README.md

 You can also use multiple platforms e.g. `yarn gulp <taskname> --osx64 --linux64`.

 ## Languages

-Emuflight Configurator has been translated into [several languages](https://github.com/emuflight/EmuConfigurator/tree/master/locales).
+FlowFlight Configurator has been translated into [several languages](https://github.com/CoderElectronics/FlowFlight-Configurator/tree/master/locales).

 The application will try to detect and use your system language if a translation into this language is available.